 The Doctrine of Unseaworthiness

-The doctrine of unseaworthiness falls under general maritime law and applies to any situation in which a worker can prove that the vessel on which he worked was unseaworthy.
-This is a broad claim and can mean anything from a ship that leaks to a ship staffed by untrained workers.
-The limitation on filing a claim under this part of the law is three years.
+The doctrine of unseaworthiness falls under general maritime law and applies to any situation where a worker can prove that the vessel he worked on was unseaworthy.

 Getting Help from a Maritime Lawyer